 Fat-derived stem cells can be harvested from the patient’s own fat.
 After being removed under local anesthesia through a technique similar to liposuction, fatty tissue containing these cells can be processed down or “micronized” and then injected into arthritic joints or damaged soft tissue.
 This has been shown to improve the environment in a joint or other tissue, making it more favorable for healing, and reducing pain in most cases.

 Getting started with non-surgical orthopedics in Anderson

 There are two convenient ways to learn more about non-surgical ortho options at AnMed Health.
-Visit our walk-in orthopedic clinic or schedule a consultation with one of our clinicians by calling the AnMed Health at (864) 512-1000.
+Visit our orthopedic clinic or schedule a consultation with one of our clinicians by calling the AnMed Health at (864) 512-1000.

 Why choose AnMed Health?

 AnMed Health is a comprehensive health care provider in Anderson, SC.
 Our mission is to blend the art of personal care with the science of medicine to help improve the health of our patients, our staff and the entire community.
 Contact AnMed Health to learn more about how non-surgical orthopedic treatments can help relieve pain and get you moving again.